-The Meaning of Each Month’s Full Moon
+The Name and Meaning of Each Month’s Full Moon

 Meaning of Each Month's Full Moon | California Psychics